 Do you snore loudly?
 Do you often wake up still feeling groggy or tired?
 Is it becoming more difficult to concentrate during the day?

 If you could answer “yes” to any or all of these questions, you may suffer from a sleep disorder or obstructive sleep apnea (OSA).
 Sleep apnea is a serious condition that can cause a person to stop repeatedly breathing during sleep.
-Sleep-related concerns and OSA are growing health problems affecting the daily lives of millions of people.
+Sleep-related dental concerns and OSA are growing health problems affecting the daily lives of millions of people.
 Dr. Thompson offers snoring and sleep apnea treatment in our Greeley dental practice.
 We provide relief from symptoms and improve overall health and well-being.

 What is Sleep Apnea?